- conforms_to::[[Decision Form Contract]]

 Alternatives Considered

 Ship the full PRD vision in the first cycle.
 Build heading-link resolution, transclusion, a React-based graph explorer, search, fuller theming, and collaboration features all before the first public deploy.
 Rejected because it commits the project's architecture to anticipated rather than observed needs, and because the maintenance surface of the full feature set would dwarf the seeded content.
-A fork inheriting the full surface inherits a much larger project than the practice currently is.
+A scion inheriting the full surface inherits a much larger project than the practice currently is.

 Ship only enough to prove the pipeline and defer even the conventions.
 Publish the pipeline with a handful of demonstration nodes and wait for contributor interest before investing in the Form Contracts, the Predicate vocabulary, or the Convictions.
 Rejected because the conventions are the practice; without them, the project is a static-site generator looking for a use case.
 The seeded nodes are what make the practice evaluable.